Aman Chokshi

 Astronomer, Coder, Photographer

 The cosmological Epoch of Reionization signal is dominated by foregrounds 100,000 times brighter.
-The obstacles hindering the first positive detection cannot be understated and require unprecedented precision at all levels – from the understanding of our instruments and foregrounds to the astrophysical inferences drawn from observations.
+The obstacles hindering the first positive detection cannot be understated and require unprecedented precision at all levels – from an understanding of our instruments and foregrounds to the astrophysical inferences drawn from observations.
 During my PhD I have primarily worked with understanding the instrumental charachteristics of the Murchison Widefield Array (MWA) and simulating the future Square Kilometre Array (SKA), towards improving our prospects of detecting and understanding the Epoch of Reionization.
+As a TSI postdoctoral fellow at McGill, I am extending my work to earlier epochs and exploring the Cosmic Dark Ages.